shao-rj-jack/AStarPathFinding/README.md

 ![Image of Settings Window](images/settings.png)

 4. The start and end points should be displayed on the board
-5. You can now click and drag the mouse on the board to create obstructions for the algorithm
+5. You can now left click and drag the mouse on the board to create obstructions for the algorithm
+    - To remove created obstructions, use right click in the same manner
 6. Press space bar to begin the search